monkzzz/Game-And-Watch-Simple-Menu/README.md

 All the other options will maintain the original firmware data not loosing anything extra.

-The colors can be removed/changed by customizing the color_function.sh
+The script colors can be removed/changed by customizing the color_function.sh

 # Acknowledgement